 - A No Update near the icon indicates that the service configuration remains the same.

-- A No Info Available near the icon indicate the console could not collect enough information to display the outcome
+- A No Info Available near the icon indicates the console could not collect enough information to display the outcome.

 An incomplete deploy outcome column might indicate the configuration has not been properly saved.